hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/shell_review.md

 * `--mem 1G` - memory needed - 1 gigabyte
 * `--reservation=HBC` - *this is only for this workshop, make sure you don't use it in the future with your own accounts*
 * `/bin/bash` - You want to interact with the compute node using the *bash* shell

+> These resources are listed slightly differently in the specialized script that is submitted directly using `sbatch`.
+>
+> We will be reviewing the arguments above and what that specialized script looks like at the end of this lesson.

 Make sure that your command prompt is now preceded by a character string that contains the word "compute":